Leftist leads in early returns for Ecuador presidential vote

-In the early count, Arauz had more than 30% of the votes, and Lasso and Pérez each were around 20%.
+Arauz got 31.5% of the votes, while Pérez had 20.04% and Lasso had 19.97%, according to the Electoral Council of Ecuador.
 To win outright, a candidate needed 50% of the vote, or to have at least 40% with a 10-point lead over the closest opponent.

 Voters were required to wear masks, bring their own bottle of hand sanitizer and pencil, keep a 5-foot (1.5-meter) distance from others and avoid all personal contact in the polling places.
 The only time voters were allowed to lower their masks was during the identification process.